Tips to Achieve That One Stubborn Goal in Your Life

 Here Are two questions to help you clarify your goal:

-1. Will you do anything ethically necessary to achieve your goal?
+1. Will you do anything in your power to achieve your goal?

-2. Will you spend as much time as necessary to achieve your goal?
+2. Will you spend as much time as necessary to fulfill your goal?

 If you can’t answer yes to the above questions, then you need to rephrase or redefine your goal to allow yourself to answer yes to the above.